-The facilitators were familiar with some of the participants and there is also a relationship of dependence between the participants and the social workers who guided the groups; however, participation was voluntary (each one signed a letter of informed consent) and each participant could choose to quit at any stage of the discussion.
-None did so.
+The facilitators were previously acquainted with some of the participants, and there is also a relationship of dependence between the participants and the social workers who guided the groups; however, participation was voluntary (each participant signed a letter of informed consent), and participants could choose to quit at any stage of the discussion.
+None did.

-The research findings are based on the researchers’ interpretations and there may be discrepancies between the information provided by the participants and the researchers’ interpretation.
-However, the researchers performed a cross-referencing analysis, and the findings were presented at two conferences with the participation of some of the bereaved siblings who confirmed the researchers’ understandings, as did other professionals experienced in work with bereaved siblings.
-It is also important to note that the researchers are academics who are not employed by the Department of Families and Commemoration of the Israeli Ministry of Defense and had complete freedom to express their impressions from the information emanating from the focus groups.
+The research findings are based on our interpretations, and there may be discrepancies between the information provided by the participants and our interpretations.
+To guard against this, we performed a cross-referencing analysis.
+We also presented our findings at two conferences where some of the bereaved siblings who participated in our study took part in our presentation.
+They confirmed our understandings of their stories, as did other professionals at the conferences who had experience working with bereaved siblings.
+It is also important to note that we, the researchers, are academics who are not employed by the Department of Families and Commemoration of the Israeli Ministry of Defense, and that we had complete freedom to express our interpretations of the information that emerged from the focus groups.

-With regard to the limitations of the study, it is recommended to conduct a study with young bereaved siblings that will be broad in scope and represent the population of young bereaved siblings in this country.
-The proposed research study would combine both quantitative and qualitative information and would address the multidimensionality of the topic that requires listening to the voices of parents and professionals.
+We recommend that future research include conducting studies with young bereaved siblings that are broad in scope and that represent the population of young bereaved siblings in Israel.
+Such a study would combine both quantitative and qualitative data and would address the multidimensionality of the topic by listening to the voices of parents and professionals as well.

 References